Glycogen Depletion Workouts: What They Are & Why They Matter

 I'm talking about their training for competition specifically.
 It certainly wouldn't be the best idea to run a marathon or do an Ironman without carbohydrates.

-So, why would it be beneficial to deplete glycogen for training purposes?
+So, why would it be beneficial to deplete glycogen stores for training purposes?
 Well, with low glycogen, your body can adapt and improve oxidative capacity (3).

 Oxidative capacity is a measure of how efficiently your muscles can use oxygen.
 Basically, the higher the oxidative capacity, the better an endurance athlete can perform.